 American citizens are pretty fortunate in terms of passport power, but your little blue booklet may not be quite as powerful as you think.
 The list of countries that require visas for Americans includes some travel hotspots, for example Australia, Brazil, Cuba, and China.

-The United States has the 12th-most powerful passport in the world: 157 foreign countries allow U.S. citizens with a passport in without any visa, 43 require you to get one upon arrival, and 45 require or recommend visas ahead of arrival.
-This, according to PassportIndex.org, puts the U.S. on the third tier of passport power: alongside South Korea, Spain, Denmark, and the U.K., and just behind Sweden, Singapore, and Germany—which have the three most powerful passports.
+The United States has the 12th-most powerful passport in the world: 154 foreign countries allow U.S. citizens with a passport in without any visa, according to PassportIndex.org.
+This puts the U.S. in the sixth-most powerful class of passports, alongside Ireland, Canada, and Malaysia.

 Countries That Require Visas for Americans